israel-dryer/ttkbootstrap-next/architecture/minimum-compat-plan.md

     - If it's a Tk var -> wrap via factory.from_var(var)
     - Else -> create new Signal(default or value_or_var)
     """
-from ttkbootstrap.signals import Signal  # avoid import cycles
+from ttkbootstrap_next.signals import Signal  # avoid import cycles

 if hasattr(value_or_var, "__class__") and value_or_var.__class__.__name__ == "Signal":
     return value_or_var